Table of Contents

 Special Features: It connects to the glandula thyroidea with loose connective tissue.

 This muscle is the continuation of the m. sternothyroideus and thus originates at its insertion, the linea obliqua of the cartilago thyroidea.
 The insertion of the m. thyrohyoideus is at the inner side of the lateral third of the corpus ossis hyoidei and at the lower edge of the medial surface of the cornu majus.
 This means that its insertion is lateral and distal to the m. omohyoideus.
-If the m. thyrohyoideus tenses, it closes the larynx by pulling the m. hyoid and the cartilago thyroidea near to each other.
+If the m. thyrohyoideus tenses, it closes the larynx by pulling the m. hyoid and the cartilago thyroidea close to each other.
 It is also innervated by the ansa cervicalis profunda of the plexus cervicalis (C1-C3).

-Special Features: Morphologically, the m. thyrohyoideus is a wide muscle plate covering and adhering to the membrana thyrohyoidea.
+Special Features: Morphologically, the m. thyrohyoideus represents a wide muscle plate covering and adhering to the membrana thyrohyoidea.

 Musculus levator glandulae thyroideae

 As already mentioned above, the m. levator glandulae thyroideae is not found in every human.
 It is a separated part of the m. thyrohyoideus.
-Its origin is at the corpus ossis hyoidei and its insertion at the isthmus glandulae thyroidea.
-At active innervation via the ansa cervicalis profunda of the plexus cervicalis (C1-C3), it raises the thyroid gland.
+Its origin is at the corpus ossis hyoidei and its insertion site is at the isthmus glandulae thyroidea.
+Innervated by ansa cervicalis profunda of the plexus cervicalis (C1-C3), it raises the thyroid gland.

 The infrahyoid muscles pull the os hyoideum and the larynx in a caudal direction.
-Because of this additional function besides the stabilization of the larynx via the sternothyroidal muscle loop, the infrahyoid muscles have an influence on phonation, the human formation of speech.
-If the thyroid cartilage is tilted against the cricoid cartilage due to changes in the muscle tone, for example, the tension of the vocal chord also changes.
+Besides the stabilization of the larynx via the sternothyroidal muscle loop, the infrahyoid muscles have another function, they influence the phonation- formation of speech.
+For example, If the thyroid cartilage is tilted against the cricoid cartilage due to changes in the muscle tone, the vocal chord tension also changes.

-This leads to the formation of a hyperfunctional dysphonia, which presents itself as asynchronous oscillations of the vocal chord or even a unilateral halt of the vocal chord.
+This leads to the formation of a hyperfunctional dysphonia, that represents itself as asynchronous oscillations of the vocal chord or even a unilateral halt of the vocal chord.
 Changes of the muscle tone cranially of the vocal chord plane influence the resonance chamber as well as the vocal sound.
 Furthermore, the supra- and infrahyoid musculature is a functional muscle loop with the os hyoideum as punctum fixum.